 In recent years the NC Forest Service has been growing hemlocks from seed in great numbers in order to establish protocols for future production of hemlock strains that can be used for large scale forest restoration.
-This requires that they collect thousands of cones each year, and they can use your help!
+This requires that they collect thousands of cones each fall, and they can use your help!

 There are a few ways for you to get involved: